matyasjay/campingsite/docs/intro.md

 ### Rojo Server

 Rojo is the core tool for this sandbox, enabling synchronization between the local codebase and a running Roblox Studio instance.
-Rojo manages all elements, including models, scripts, and assets like meshes and images.
+Rojo manages scripts and replicated elements.

 After checking out the code from source control, open a terminal and run the `make serve` command.
 This will build the main project file (`default.project.json`)